rbrueda/rbrueda/README.md

 # 💫 About Me:
 Hello!
 My name is Rocio Rueda.
-I am second-year Computer Science student<br>with an interest in machine learning, cybersecurity, and social engineering.
+I am second-year Computer Science student<br>with an interest in machine learning, data analytics and app development

 ## 🌐 Socials: